Vaud – What a pleasure to find Burki’s drawings!

 The exhibition, first of all, takes place from January 21 to April 10 in the magnificent Espace Arlaud in Lausanne.
 On four floors, we discover some 500 of his drawings, to be admired in an intelligent and airy scenography.
 Pure happiness, we had never seen Burki in such a setting, it feels good.
 Information on the space website.

-There is also a book coming out in parallel, which could have been a catalog of the exhibition but is much more than that in the end: an “Aburkicédaire”.
+There is also a book coming out in parallel, which might have been a catalog of the exhibition but is much more than that in the end: an “Aburkicédaire”.
 Raymond Burki had arranged, if one dares to say so, his 8000 drawings in shoe boxes, undated and uncaptioned.
 His wife Catherine and his son Stan did a lot of classification work, which then made it possible to select nearly 450 drawings to trace the full extent of Burki’s talent.
 From “money” to “zoo” to “army” (which he hated so much).
 Brélaz, Couchepin and so many others, it is not only a retrospective of 40 years of news that we find, but also a rare finesse of mind.

-Burki was incisive, sometimes cruel, rebellious when necessary, often mocking but never mean and the texts which accompany the drawings, signed by the journalists Marie-Madeleine Gabioud and Jean-Philippe Jutzi, teach us more about his fads and annoyances.
+Burki was incisive, sometimes cruel, rebellious when necessary, often mocking but never mean and the texts which accompany the drawings, signed by the journalists Marie-Madeleine Gabioud and Jean-Philippe Jutzi, teach us more regarding his fads and annoyances.
 The editors of “24 hours” with whom he worked draw his portrait at work while the other cartoonists (press or not) weave his praises.

 “Burki: Aburkicédaire”, Fondation du Trait, 176 pages, on sale in bookstores from January 24, from the 21st at the expo.